 Theta measures the time decay of an option contract.
 Time decay happens per day.
 The rate of Theta, or time decay, increases each day as the option contract approaches the expiration date.
 Theta is zero at option expiration.
-The smart option trader uses Theta to his advantage, as you’ll see below.
+The smart options trader uses Theta to his advantage, as you’ll see below.

 Implied Volatility is the price movement of an option.
 The marketplace “implies” what the volatility of a stock will be in the future, and what its effect on the price will be.

 Delta measures the price movement of the option contract in relation to a $1 change in the underlying security.
-An option contact doesn’t move dollar for dollar with the underlying security.
+An option contract doesn’t move dollar for dollar with the underlying security.
 By using the Delta, you can see the price movement relationship between the option and the security.

 The Most Important Option Factor

 The most important factor for successfully trading the option butterfly spread is the simple concept of TIME and its dynamic effect on the price of an option.
-Once you fully understand this, you have a huge advantage for successful option trading.
+Once you fully understand this, you have a huge advantage for successful options trading.

 Here is why: You can capitalize on the accelerated time decay of an option contract as its expiration date gets closer.
 This concept is pure gold!